jasonrbriggs/baker/README.md

 Create a new blog entry, by running the blog command:
 ```
-    baker blog This is a test post title
+    baker blog "This is a test post title"
 ```

 Create a microblog entry by running: